 This allows you to create a cadence of regular contact with the lead, which then gives you a reason to check in once every couple of weeks to see if there’s anything you can do.

-This article has been all about capturing buyer leads—what you’ll find most on Craigslist.
+This article has been all about capturing buyer leads—the most abundant leads in Craigslist.
 But, there’s a strategy for capturing listing leads too.

 Remember, there are a LOT of FSBO posts on Craigslist.
-Most of these FSBOs include a phone number for more information, and just about everyone offers email as a contact option.
+Most of these FSBOs include a phone number and/or an email.

-You can work these FSBOs just like any other, but we suggest starting with a quick comparative market analysis (CMA) of their property (chances are you can get most of the details you need from their Craigslist ad) so that in your initial conversation with them, you can offer them an idea of the value of their property.
+You can work these FSBOs just like any other, but we suggest starting with a quick comparative market analysis (CMA) of their property using the information in the ad so that in your initial conversation with them, you have something valuable to offer them.

 Still have questions on how to get real estate leads from Craigslist?
 Getting ready to start your first push onto Craigslist?
+Had success in getting leads from Craigslist?
 We’d love to hear your questions or results—tell us in the comments below.